What is malaria?

 Treatment may include:

-- Medicines that kill the parasite in the blood
+- Antibiotics.
+These medicines kill the parasite in the blood.

 What are possible complications of malaria?

 Complications of malaria are more common with falciparum malaria.
-It is the most potentially life threatening type of the disease.
+It's the most potentially life-threatening type of the disease.
 People with a severe case of this type may have:

 - Liver and kidney failure